o3de/o3de.org/content/docs/userguide/animation/editor/blend-spaces.md

 ---
-description: ' Learn how to use blend spaces in the &animation-editor;. '
+description: ' Learn how to use blend spaces in the Animation Editor. '
 title: Creating and Visualizing Blend Spaces
 ---
 # Creating and Visualizing Blend Spaces {#animation-editor-blend-spaces}